zeyaoz/zeyaoz.github.i/essays/difficulty.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "Branching in a Different Direction Once More: TypeScript"
 # All dates must be YYYY-MM-DD format!
-date: 2016-02-06
+date: 2025-01-21
-published: false
+published: true
 labels:
-  - Engineering
+  - Programming
 ---

 <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/degree_difficulty.jpg">

-*Difficulty: a thing that is hard to accomplish, deal with, or understand.*
+*Let me branch out once again, so that I may experience something new every time I grow.*

 One of my friends asked the question earlier last week -- why is it so hard to be an officer for the student branch?
 Why is so hard compared to working at my on-campus job?
 This question came after he struggled a little with bookkeeping for the student organization.